Cambodian Para-Commando Battalion

 The Cambodian Para-Commando Battalion (French: Bataillon de Commandos Parachutistes – BCP) was one of the main elite military units of the Cambodian Army (French: Armée Nationale Khmère – ANK), part of the Khmer National Armed Forces (French: Forces Armées Nationales Khmères – FANK), which fought in the final phase of the Cambodian Civil War of 1970-75.

 Origins

 The BCP had its origins in a 60-man contingent sent by the ANK Command in March 1972 to Indonesia to attend the Para-Commando course at the Batujajar Airborne Commando School, near Bandung in West Java.
 A significant number of the contingent was made of recruits drawn from the Muslim Cham ethnic minority of Cambodia.

 After a nine-month course conducted by Indonesian Kopassandha instructors, the contingent returned to Phnom Penh in November 1972.
 Upon their return, however, two dozen of its members were posted to the ANK's 5th Infantry Brigade, a predominantly Muslim formation; the remaining 36 Cham graduates were assigned to a ceremonial unit allocated in the Cambodian Capital until 1974.

-The commando courses obtained from Indonesia included abseiling, anti-armoured tactics, bomb disposal, climbing in different situations using ropes, combat and patrolling techniques in urban areas, counter-ambushes, demolition, exfil, fast tactical shooting, forward observer, hand-to-hand combat, hit-and-run tactics, infiltrate the area with a helicopter, jungle warfare, living off the jungle and mountain, marksmanship, mountain warfare, parachuting, parachute packing and problem solving, radio communications, raiding tactics, reconnaissance in urban areas, reconnaissance tactics, small unit tactics, tactical emergency medical, tracking tactics, techniques use explosives, techniques use light and heavy weapons, use a map and compass, unconventional tactics, and other skills related to special operations.